BarelyMiSSeD/minqlx-plugins/README.md

 NOTE: THIS SCRIPT IS NOT COMPATIBLE WITH ANY OTHER QUEUE SCRIPT.
         IT PERFORMS QUEUEING ACTIONS TO FACILITATE A LAST MAN STANDING GAME.

 //script cvars to be put in server configuration file (default: server.cfg).
-Default values shown.
+Default values shown.<br>
-// set the permission level for admins set qlx_brAdmin "3"
+// set the permission level for admins<br>
+set qlx_brAdmin "3"<br>
-// set the amount of rounds a player needs to win to win the match set qlx_brWinRounds "3"
+// set the amount of rounds a player needs to win to win the match<br>
+set qlx_brWinRounds "3"<br>
-// set the health bonus given to a player when they kill an opponent set qlx_brKillHealthBonus "50"
+// set the health bonus given to a player when they kill an opponent<br>
+set qlx_brKillHealthBonus "50"<br>
-// set the armor bonus given to a player when they kill an opponent set qlx_brKillArmorBonus "50"
+// set the armor bonus given to a player when they kill an opponent<br>
+set qlx_brKillArmorBonus "50"<br>
-// set the amount of damage a player gets when the last 2 players remain and no contact has happened set qlx_brLast2Damage "50"
+// set the amount of damage a player gets when the last 2 players remain and no contact has happened<br>
+set qlx_brLast2Damage "50"<br>
-// set the seconds delay between checking for last 2 player contact set qlx_brDamageDelay "30"
+// set the seconds delay between checking for last 2 player contact<br>
+set qlx_brDamageDelay "30"<br>
-// If the last 2 are still alive after this many time periods, slap for damage every time period
+// If the last 2 are still alive after this many time periods, slap for damage every time period<br>
-// Set this to a high value to disable. set qlx_brSlapAfterTimePeriods "2"
+// Set this to a high value to disable.<br>
+set qlx_brSlapAfterTimePeriods "2"<br>
 // Added for the 'qlx_brSlapAfterTimePeriods'.
-If qlx_brSlapAfterTimePeriods is enabled this will half the time
+If qlx_brSlapAfterTimePeriods is enabled this will half the time<br>
 //  periods between the slaps/damage.
-(0=off, 1=on, any number above 1 will be added by qlx_brSlapAfterTimePeriods
+(0=off, 1=on, any number above 1 will be added by qlx_brSlapAfterTimePeriods<br>
-//  and that amount of rounds after the qlx_brSlapAfterTimePeriods starts the time between slaps will be half). set qlx_brHalfTimePeriod "2"
+//  and that amount of rounds after the qlx_brSlapAfterTimePeriods starts the time between slaps will be half).<br>
+set qlx_brHalfTimePeriod "2"<br>
-// Notify a player when they set themselves to spectate (0=off 1=on) set qlx_brTellWhenInSpecOnly "1"
+// Notify a player when they set themselves to spectate (0=off 1=on)<br>
+set qlx_brTellWhenInSpecOnly "1"<br>
-// Enable to use the slap function as the damage dealer for the last 2
+// Enable to use the slap function as the damage dealer for the last 2<br>
-// Slapping causes the player to move upward a little as if slapped from below
+// Slapping causes the player to move upward a little as if slapped from below<br>
-// Disabling this results in a small center print message and a sound to notify the player that damage was dealt set qlx_brUseSlapDmg "0"
+// Disabling this results in a small center print message and a sound to notify the player that damage was dealt<br>
+set qlx_brUseSlapDmg "0"<br>
-// The map loaded after the Battle Royale script initializes (loads) to ensure the SETTINGS are set set qlx_brLoadMap "almostlost"
+// The map loaded after the Battle Royale script initializes (loads) to ensure the SETTINGS are set<br>
+set qlx_brLoadMap "almostlost"<br>
 <br>
 <br><br>
 Commands available with battleroyale.py: